SopraIt/skus_classifier/README.md

                         unlimited
   -c CUTOFF, --cutoff CUTOFF
-                        a float value indicating the cutoff percentage of the transformations to be applied, default to 0.5 (about 80 transformations per image) -b BKG, --bkg BKG     mandatory for images with different sizes, if specified, apply a squared canvas as a background, transparent if truthy, an image if a path to an
+                        a float value indicating the cutoff percentage of the transformations to be applied, default to no transformations
+  -b BKG, --bkg BKG     mandatory for images with different sizes, if
+                        specified, apply a squared canvas as a background, transparent if truthy, an image if a path to an